 - The NoMad - enjoy a fancy cocktail in the dark-paneled library with its gorgeous Christmas tree after dinner.

 - The Rockefeller Center - treat yourself to a meal with a view of the Rockefeller Center tree and ice skating rink.

 - The Bar Room - we enjoyed a late lunch and cocktails at this Upper East Side restaurant during our annual Christmas window walk.

 Where to Stay

-Deciding where to stay in NYC will probably be one of the biggest choices you make when planning your trip.
+Deciding where to stay will probably be one of the biggest choices you make when planning your trip.
 Here are a few options to consider:

 Not sure where to start?
 I always find the reviews on Trip Advisor are super helpful when narrowing down hotels!